Heron's Ghyll at Pitti Uomo

 The scene outside the Fortezza on the day we arrived was a chaotic symphony of trucks honking, men barking orders, and a sea of lanyard-clad fashion insiders marching with enviable purpose, their heels click-clacking in a sharp staccato against the pavement.
 Meanwhile, I was a flustered mess, very nearly tripping over my own feet as a van from a Very Important Brand sped past, mocking me with its effortless efficiency.

-I chanced upon a candid shot of myself in the background of someone's street style photo—sweat stains visible, hair resembling the aftermath of a minor crisis.
+I chanced upon a candid shot of myself in the background of someone's street style photo—pit stains visible, hair up like a prairie wife.
 I believe they call it sprezzatura...

 But here’s the thing about standing in the light: it’s harsh, yes, but it’s also where you’re truly seen.
 It forces you to show up, to hold your ground.
-So, we did what we always do when uncertainty strikes—we kept moving forward, hoping the pieces we’d poured everything into would speak louder than our nerves.
+So we took it one step at a time, hoping the pieces we’d poured everything into would speak louder than our nerves.

-And then, on Day 1, we had our own brush with legend.
-There he was, strolling past our booth: silver hair impeccably slicked, tortoiseshell glasses resting with effortless grace, wearing a trachten jacket that looked positively regal.
+On Day 1, we had our own brush with legend.
+There he was, strolling past our booth: silver hair impeccably slicked, tortoiseshell glasses resting with effortless grace, wearing a regal trachten jacket.
 Ned and I exchanged a glance that said, who is this man?
 Later, we discovered his name: Bernhard Roetzel.
-Yes, that Bernhard Roetzel.
 Author of Gentleman: A Timeless Fashion.
-He stopped by, we chatted, and then something unexpected happened—he endorsed us and made introductions that we hadn’t dared hope for.
-Later, he even featured us on his blog, turning what felt like an offhand encounter into something that would carry far beyond the booth.
-It wasn’t just validation; it was a reminder that sometimes, you’re seen by the right people when you least expect it.
+He stopped by, we chatted, and he later even featured us on his blog, turning what felt like an offhand encounter into something that would carry far beyond the booth.